 Mmmmmm—peaches!
 Photo by Ram Viswanathan

 Travel tip: Iron Horse park staff recommend the rest of trail from here is best for spring or fall, due to summer heat and cold winter winds.
-If you plan to make the trek, make sure all your riders are well prepared.
+If you plan to make the trek, be sure all your riders are well prepared.
 Consider riding in the early morning hours when visibility is good and temperatures are lower.

 Ellensburg West to Ellensburg East—1.6 miles (Exits 106-109) and Ellensburg East to Kittitas—4.9 miles (Exits 109-115)